Travel Guidance

 Enable multi-factor authentication on all accounts that offer it

-Back-up essential data to encrypted storage before travel, then restore it when needed
+Back-up essential data to encrypted storage before travel, remove it from your traveling devices, and then restore it when needed

 Travel with minimal sensitive data, photos, and files to reduce risk exposure